davidg-h/Daibl/README.md

 ### **Virtual environment activation**

-The virtual environment is used to make packaging easier and to only install the needed dependencies.
+The virtual environment is used to make developing easier and to only install the needed dependencies.
 To setup the virtual environment look into the corresponding [virtual environment documentation](assets/docs/Venv.md)

 ## <u> Evaluation </u>